Alexey777F/crm-sys/README.md

  * It is necessary to copy all important repositories to a separate directory.
  * Install a virtual environment on your OS, on Mac OS python3 -m venv my_env
  * Activate the virtual environment in your OS, in the Mac OS source my_env/bin/activate.
- * Install all libraries from the requirements.txt file.
- * Important!
-Install exactly the version specified in the require.txt file, otherwise errors may occur when the bot operates.
  * Open the docker-compose.yml file and fill in the necessary data (secret key, host, port and database settings).
  * Start building the image and creating the container using the command: docker-compose up --build
  * The application is running in the app_container container